Shigemaru Takenokoshi: Coaching career

 In 1934, Takenokoshi was named manager for Japan national team for the 1934 Far Eastern Championship Games in Manila.
 In 1936, he served as assistant coach under manager Shigeyoshi Suzuki for 1936 Summer Olympics in Berlin.
-Japan completed a come-from-behind victory against Sweden.
-The first victory in Olympics for the Japan and the historic victory over one of the powerhouses became later known as "Miracle of Berlin" (ベルリンの奇跡) in Japan.
-In 2016, this team was selected Japan Football Hall of Fame.
+Japan completed a come-from-behind victory against powerhouse Sweden.
+This was the first Olympic football victory for Japan and later became known in Japan as "The Miracle of Berlin." (ベルリンの奇跡) In 2016, this team was selected Japan Football Hall of Fame.
 He also managed Japan from 1938 to 1940.

-After World War II, in 1951, Takenokoshi became a manager for Japan as Hirokazu Ninomiya successor again.
+After World War II, in 1951, Takenokoshi became a manager for Japan as Hirokazu Ninomiya's successor.
 He managed at 1954 Asian Games and 1956 Summer Olympics.
 After 1956 Summer Olympics, he resigned.
 In 1958, he became a manager for Japan as Taizo Kawamoto successor again.
 However, in December 1959, at 1960 Summer Olympics qualification, following Japan's failure to qualify for 1960 Summer Olympics, he stepped down as manager.

 On October 6, 1980, Takenokoshi died of stroke in Bunkyo, Tokyo at the age of 74.
 In 2005, he was selected Japan Football Hall of Fame.